Skip to content

 • oauth-private.key - RSA private key for signing JWTs

-• oauth-public.key - RSA public key for validating JWTs
+• oauth-public.key - RSA public key for validation

 bash